 The law of the state where the lawsuit is filed sets the rules for the determination of liability and damages.
 The amount of damages imposed in any particular case is, of course, in part a function of the economic losses the plaintiff can prove he or she has endured due to the defendant’s negligence.
 In some states plaintiffs may also be awarded damages for

-Let Terry Spitz Agency 541-479-7312 help you choose a policy that will fit your individual needs.
+Let Spitz Insurance Agency 541-479-7312 help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Bar & Tavern coverage.